-What Is Offered With Primary Care?
+What is Offered with Naturopathic Primary Care?

 Through careful history taking, physical exam, cutting-edge laboratory testing, and ancient Chinese diagnostic methods, our practitioners determine the root of health issues and best methods to promote healing.
 Utilizing a variety of treatment methods including clinical nutrition, botanical medicine, homeopathic remedies, biotherapeutic drainage, flower essences, acupuncture, energetic bodywork, lifestyle counseling, low dose immunotherapy/low dose antigen therapy, biopuncture, compounded medicines, and pharmaceuticals.